canton7/RestEase/README.md

  - No autogenerated `RefitStubs.cs`
  - Supports `CancellationToken`s for Task-based methods
  - Supports method overloading
- - Possible to avoid `ApiExceptions` if the API is expected to return a non-success status code
+ - Supports property-defined headers
+ - Better support for API calls which are expected to fail: `[AllowAnyStatusCode]` and `Response<T>`
  - Easier to customize:
    - Can specify custom response deserializer
    - Can specify custom request body serializer